 This fan is not ‘silent’ but the noise level is acceptable and the extraction rate is excellent.
 Reviews are universally positive and these fans are a good choice at a fair price.

-Xpelair C4S Simply Silent ‘Contour’ Fan
+Xpelair C4S Simply Silent ‘Contour’ Fan – Best subtle fan

 The Xpelair C4S range features four models with different wiring/switching arrangements: Standard (i.e. with simple on/off switch); Timer; Pull-Cord Switch; Humidistat and Timer.

-Two speeds are available (one of which is selected at installation) generating extraction rates of 15 or 21 liters/sec while consuming 6.7 or 7.7 watts of power.
+Two speeds are available (one of which is selected at installation) generating extraction rates of 15 or 21 litres/sec while consuming 6.7 or 7.7 watts of power.
 At the lower speed rating, the fan creates only 16 dBA of noise.
 The fan is IP x4-rated, indicating that it is ‘resistant to water sprayed from all directions’ but that ‘limited ingress is permitted’; suitable for a Zone 3 installation.

 We like the clean looking design and believe this is a good, quiet buy from a reputable manufacturer that offers a 2-year guarantee.

-Airvent 434399 Extractor Fan and Transformer
+Airvent 434399 Extractor Fan and Transformer – Best SELV fan

 This Airvent model is well worth the consideration of any buyer seeking a competitively-priced unit with a stepped-down power supply.

-Vent-Axia VASF100B Silent Bathroom Extractor Fan
+Vent-Axia VASF100B Silent Bathroom Extractor Fan – Best quiet fan

 The rear of the fan is fitted with spring-flaps to prevent backdraughts.
 Like the Xpelair models (above) the flat-faced design conceals the axial fan, and contributes to its quietness.
 The fascia is 159mm-square and sits 34mm off the wall or ceiling.
 The unit is IP 44-rated, and is suitable for installation in Zone 3.

 This is a simple fan but a solid and well-designed choice from a reputable manufacturer that comes with a two-year guarantee.